tomiacannondale/rusk/README.md

 ### modify cell ###

-To set value to cell, use Goblin::Cell#value=.
+To set value to cell, use Rusk::Cell#value=.

 ```ruby
 	cell.value = "string" # => set "string" to cell and set string to value-type